Hearing Loss and Brain Health: How Hearing Affects Cognitive Functions

 Understanding Gradual Hearing Loss

 Many people experience gradually-acquired sloping hearing loss, where low tones are clearer than high ones.
-This often leads to struggles in understanding speech, especially in noisy places.
+This often leads to struggles in understanding speech, especially in noisy environments.
 Some avoid hearing technology due to outdated stigmas or the fear of handling new devices.

 Cross-Modal Plasticity: A Brain's Resilience